derektypist/reviews/README.md

 The contents in the text field were taken from the About or Porfolio sections of their LinkedIn Profiles.
 Accessed 20 April 2021.

+YouTube video by FreeCodeCamp on Reviews.
+Accessed 20 April 2021.

 Styles in style.css taken from John Smilga.
 Accessed 20 April 2021.

 ### Media